NBA D-League vs. European Basketball: Why don’t more players go to Europe?

 My advice is go to Europe.
 Make around a $100,000 a year for ten years and then retire and come back with a substantial amount of money heading into life after basketball.
 Don’t fall into the trap of being stuck in the D-league until you are 30.
 By that time you will most likely not even have a slot on a D-league roster, with a younger crop of players coming in.
 Think about the difference in salary.
 Here’s a hypothetical: A player spends ten years in Europe making $100,000 a year.
 After ten years that is a million dollars.
 Compare that to a D-leaguer who spends ten years in the D-league at $24,000 a year.
 The D-league player makes $240,000 total during that ten year career.
 A difference between the European salary and the D-league salary is $760,000.
 That is a life changing amount of money.
 I am not saying that money is the only thing a player should focus on when looking at where to play his professional career, but it is definitely a very important aspect of a player’s decision.

-There is also a myth that these players who go overseas will never have a chance to get seen by the NBA ever again.
+There is also a myth that these players who weren’t high NBA picks and go overseas will never have a chance to get seen by the NBA ever again.
 That is false.
 I know plenty of players who are overseas during the professional season and then come back during the summer and play in the NBA’s summer league.
 That is a great opportunity to potentially get seen by an NBA general manager and get a contract.
 If a player does not get a contract offer, then the good news is that the player still has a great salary waiting for him in another country.